 Passwords are unavoidable in our lives.
-Between your email, social media accounts, streaming services and other accounts, you likely have a list of login credentials you must manage.
-With this information overload, it’s easy to cut corners on your passwords.
+Between your email, social media accounts, streaming services, and other accounts, you likely have a list of login credentials you must manage.
+With this information overload, it’s easy to cut corners on how to choose a password.
 Of course, each set of login credentials is its own access point to your information; the last thing you want is to have these access points be vulnerable to hackers.

-Investing time and effort into properly setting up and maintaining your passwords are well worth the hassle if it means that baseline of security is as strong as it needs to be.
-The following are some tips for maintaining your password security:
+Investing time and effort into properly setting up and maintaining your passwords is well worth the hassle if it means that the baseline of security is as strong as it needs to be.
+The following are some tips for how to choose a password and maintaining your password security:

 Don’t Reuse It

 Imagine how secure your home, car and locked cabinets would be if they all shared the same key.
 Nobody would want to be this vulnerable for the sake of convenience in their real lives, and yet many people will use the same password across accounts.

 It may be a pain to memorize your passwords, but it’s much more secure.
 Far too often, employees who feel comfortable at their workstations will leave a post-it note with their password affixed to their monitors.
 Keep in mind that your workplace is a public place.
 Coworkers, visitors, and cleaners can be in and out of your workstation, and a rogue post-it note is just an open invitation to your network.